yhayat1/python-labs/Automation-Scripting/LAB03-Process-Logs-and-Reports/README.md

 By the end of this lab, you will:
 - Open and read a text-based log file
-- Parse and filter log entries by keyword or pattern
+- Parse log entries using string operations or regular expressions
-- Summarize occurrences and generate basic metrics
+- Analyze logs to identify patterns and extract metrics
-- Write a report to a new file
+- Generate a formatted report summarizing your findings
+- Handle different log levels (ERROR, WARNING, INFO, DEBUG)
+- (Bonus) Identify trends and notable events in the logs

 ---